Find Affordable College Courses

 New York, NY

 You’ll be in good company if you decide to attend New York University.
 It ranked #3 on our 2023 Most Popular Ecology & Systematics Biology Bachelor’s Degree Schools in New York list.
-NYU is a fairly large private not-for-profit school located in the large city of New York.
+NYU is a very large private not-for-profit school located in the large city of New York.

 Of the 55 students majoring in ecology at NYU, 25% are male and 75% are female.